ckmahoney/raudio/README.md

 ## Tests

-To test,
+To run tests:

 ```
 cargo test
 ```

+If it didn't already exist, this will crate a new directory `dev-audio` for writing test results.

+### Disk space

 Many tests will create files.
 It is intentional that the files are not deleted so the tester can manually inspect the generated asset at their leisure.

 Please make sure you have 1-3GB of disk space available before running the tests.
 You can remove the assets by using `rm -rf dev-audio`.

-If it didn't already exist, this will crate a new directory `dev-audio` for writing test results.
+### Test Output
 Some tests may be non-deterministic in that they produce a variant in the set of all available frequency spaces of the input test.
-That is, a new version of the "same" sample will overwrite the previous version.
+A new and possibly different version of the "same" sample will overwrite the previous version.
-This is valid for this applicaton because we prefer to describe elementary components in the context of their own domain; which means there is a range of equally valid outputs.

 Some tests take a long time to run because they enumerate all the available parameters.